 Why is the focus never on the new experiences lived, wisdom gained, or new life lessons learned as we add each ring to our tree?

 Everything good gets better with time invested – personal growth, whiskey, money, YOU.
-And yet we view the passage of time as an enemy.
-We treat each birthday as nothing more than a step closer to running out of time.
+And yet we treat the passage of time as an enemy.
+We look at each birthday as nothing more than a step closer to running out of time.
 But the total amount of time we’ll have in our lives never changes.
 All that changes is how much of it you have seen and experienced, and how much is still unknown.
 Time is a limited resource, true, but it never passes by without giving us something new along the way.

 4. Look Under Every Rock